Bedwetting - what can it mean?

 Apart from general causes of childhood bedwetting this disorder may have the following background:

 - Genetic – latest research show that bedwetting has a strong genetic component.
-The scientists have isolated a gene responsible for bedwetting, and they discovered it is hereditary – the probability that the child is going to wet the bed is much higher if one or both of the parents were bedwetters;
+Scientists have isolated a gene responsible for bedwetting, and they discovered it is hereditary – the probability that the child is going to wet the bed is much higher if one or both of the parents were bedwetters;

 - Daily urine production cycle disorder – instead of reducing it at night, urine production is increased – this is connected with the diminished production of the hormone responsible for regulating the cycle (vasopressin);